7 years ago my career finally broke me.

 Assumptions examined and either confirmed, tweaked or quashed entirely.

-Without this real-world information, you’ll be basing your career change on a series of fantasies: what you think a career would be like, your assumptions about what’s involved in it, or how to get in, and you’re imaginings around how it would suit you.
+Without this real-world information, you’ll be basing your career change on a series of fantasies: what you think a career would be like, your assumptions about what’s involved in it, or how to get in, and your imaginings around how it would suit you.

 And that’s a recipe for being right back in career discomfort within a very short timeframe.